 English for Speakers of Other Languages

-Seminole State offers intensive ESOL courses in the morning and non-intensive ESOL courses in the evening on various campuses.
-Classes range from as few as four hours each week to as many as 20 per week.
-Courses are full term with specific enrollment periods at the beginning of each semester.
-Students study at one of six levels of English proficiency based on scores from the CASAS placement exam given by Seminole State or another adult education institution in Florida.
+Seminole State offers intensive ESOL courses in the morning and non-intensive ESOL courses in the evening on the Altamonte Springs, Oviedo, and Sanford/Lake Mary campuses.
+Classes range from four to twenty hours per week, depending on the program selected.
+Courses are full semester in length with specific enrollment periods.
+Students study at one of six levels of English proficiency based on scores from the CASAS placement exam given by Seminole State.

 Students apply for ESOL classes by contacting one of the Academic Foundations ESOL Student Services representatives on the campus of their choice: